- 1 What is a Rotary Pump?

 - External gear pump

 - Internal gear pump

 Internal Gear pumps

 Internal gear pumps carry fluid from the inlet to the outlet ports between the gear teeth.
 On a stationary pin, the outer gear (rotor) drives the inner or idler gear.
 When the gears emerge from the mesh, voids form, and liquid flows into the cavities.
 The gear transmissions return to a mesh, reducing the volume and forcing the liquid out of the port of discharge.
-Liquid cannot flow backwards from the outlet to the inlet port because of the crescent.
+Liquid cannot flow backward from the outlet to the inlet port because of the crescent.

 External Gear Pumps

 Gears that come in and out of mesh are often seen in external gear pumps.
 Water runs towards the pump as the teeth emerge from the mesh, which is brought to the discharge side of the pump between the teeth and the casing.
-The liquid is pulled out the discharge port while the teeth return to mesh.
+The liquid is pulled out of the discharge port while the teeth return to mesh.
 Two equal gears are rotated against each other by external gear pumps.
 Both gears are mounted on a shaft with bearings on both sides.

 The vanes, which are blades, buckets, rollers, or slippers, act with a cam to pull fluid into the pump chamber and drive it out.
 Vanes can be used in either the rotor or the stator.
 Pumping components for vane-in rotor pumps may be either fixed or variable displacement.

 Between the rotor teeth and the pumping chamber, fluid is transported.
 Continuous sealing is created by the rotor surfaces.
 Timing gears drive all the gears and synchronize them.
 Bi-wing, trilobe, and multilobe rotors are available configurations.